 The Early Assurance Program offers the opportunity for early acceptance to UB’s DNP programs in Adult/Gerontology, Family and Psychiatric/Mental Health for well-qualified undergraduate students focused on becoming nurse practitioners.

-The Early Assurance Program provides the advantage of allowing motivated students to begin working on their DNP while simultaneously obtaining work experience as an RN.
+The Early Assurance Program allows motivated students to begin working on their DNP while simultaneously obtaining work experience as an RN.
 Undergraduate students (at UB and other nursing schools) can apply to the nurse practitioner Doctor of Nursing Practice (DNP) programs after the fall semester of their senior year.
 Accepted applicants must complete the remaining degree requirements to attain their bachelor's degree in nursing and pass the NCLEX-RN before entering the DNP program on a part-time basis the following fall.
-Applicants admitted through the School of Nursing early assurance program will NOT be required to take the GRE or MAT and will receive full consideration for scholarships and federal traineeship awards upon matriculation.
+Applicants admitted through the early assurance program will NOT be required to take the GRE or MAT and will receive full consideration for scholarships and federal traineeship awards upon matriculation.

-Applicants must have progressed to the final semester of undergraduate study in nursing and achieved a minimum nursing GPA of 3.5 on a 4.0 scale at their bachelor’s degree-granting institution.
+Applicants must have progressed to the final semester of undergraduate study in nursing and achieved a minimum nursing GPA of 3.5 on a 4.0 scale.

 Minimum GPAs are strictly enforced in the application review; no rounding and no exceptions.